aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

 network RabbitMQ.
 I wrestled with their example code for a while and got them working across my network.

-If you want to code by example I recommend that you work through their tutorials, then use my code to see how to make it work across your own network:
+If you want to code by example, I recommend that you work through their tutorials, then use my code to see how to make it work across your own network:

 =================  ======================= ===================================